 Security concerns due to general footbridge layouts

-PM explained that the scale of the vertical feature is vastas it would need to be high enough to cater for abnormal load routese.
+PM explained that the bridge would be visually intrusive as it would need to be high enough to cater for abnormal load routes and the length and height of the ramps could deter usage.

 DJ asked why can’t the existing roundabout be moved southwards.
 PM explained that the current options utilise as much of the existing carriageway as possible which equates to a large cost already in the existing asset.
 To relocate it would be at significant cost to rebuild the requisite road layers.
+In addition moving the roundabout southwards would impact on the existing road layout meaning that the right turn access into Abbots Gait may no longer be possible.

 DJ asked about the cost of the roundabout.
 GF explained that the cost of the upgrades to all 7 roundabouts is £38m, with Strensall being the most costly out of all the roundabouts at £7m.